 MALAS Program Learning Goals

-Through an examination of Latin and inter-American affairs in hemispheric, transatlantic, and/or global context mastery will occur by:
+Mastery in Latin and inter-American affairs in hemispheric, transatlantic, and/or global context through:

 • Differentiating social, cultural, political, and economic developments in a historical context;